Highfield Hall Governors 2022-2023

 Dianne also worked as an Associate Primary Tutor for Sheffield Hallam University, on a part time basis, for 3 years delivering lectures and working with tutorial groups.

-Dianne’s four grandchildren attend Highfield Hall Primary School, so she has a strong commitment to the school’s continuing success.
+Dianne’s four grandchildren used to attend Highfield Hall Primary School before moving successfully to their secondary schools, and she still has a strong commitment to the school’s continuing success.

 Attendance over the last year: Governing Body meetings 5/5, committee meetings 4/4.

 Joanne Etchells was appointed as a Governor on March 1st 2022 and her term of office ends in 2026.

 She has three children, the eldest is at Outwood Academy Newbold and two children at Highfield Hall.

 Joanne has worked within Public Sector organisations for 13 years, 10 years in Public Sector Procurement and currently Head of Procurement for East Midlands Railway.